 And to me, if the weather isn’t quite right, a lot of the moodiness can be enhanced in the editing process.
 Darkness and quite a lot of fade always helps when editing.

 You also capture stunning photos of architecture – in particular, spiral staircases.
 Where do you find all of these amazing staircases to photograph?

-Copenhagen is just full of gorgeous staircases – some well known, but others are more secret and harder to find.
+Copenhagen is just full of gorgeous staircases – some well known, but others are harder to find.
 The way I’ve gotten to know where many of them are located is through Instagram.

 There are a lot of very active Instagramers here, and they’re usually kind enough to geotag their posts.
 And if not, I just ask if they want to share where they found a staircase I find interesting.